Policy Name: Computer Use, Deployment, Funding, and Replacement

 - Grants developed out of the Grants office are subject to these policies and procedures where applicable.
 Information Technology purchases included in any grant is subject to the approval of the Chief Information Officer.

 - Exceptions to any part of this process require approval by the Vice President of the requesting department and the Chief Information Officer.
-Additional approval from the Senior Vice President for Administration and Finance and President may be required for significant changes in financial commitments or permanent modifications to this policy.
+Additional approval from the Chief Financial Officer and President may be required for significant changes in financial commitments or permanent modifications to this policy.

 Violations: Any user who violates this or other OCC Policies, procedures, contractual obligations, or applicable state or federal laws, will be subject to appropriate disciplinary and legal action, including, but not limited to, the limitation or denial of access to OCC’s computer systems and communications networks.
 Violators may also be subject to disciplinary action, up to and including termination.